-We begin to have a feeling of what we could be beyond the Wheel; not nothing, where we have lost all body and mind, but rather in a body and mind that we no longer misunderstand-which in fact is born from understanding.
-It's not that we no longer have any body and mind, but rather that we no longer have those that we have been forced to take on, forced by our past karma and negative thoughts.
+We begin to have a feeling of what we could be beyond the Wheel; not nothing, where we have lost all body and mind, but rather in a body and mind that we no longer misunderstand-which in fact are born from understanding.
+It's not that we no longer have any body and mind, but rather that we no longer have those that we have been forced to take on, compelled to do so by our past karma and negative thoughts.